danielbodnar/awesome-stars/BY-LANG.md

 - [taosdata/TDengine](https://github.com/taosdata/TDengine) - High-performance, scalable time-series database designed for Industrial IoT (IIoT) scenarios
 - [containers/composefs](https://github.com/containers/composefs) - a file system for mounting container images
 - [vyos-legacy/vyos-open-vm-tools](https://github.com/vyos-legacy/vyos-open-vm-tools) - VyOS version of the open-vm-tools
-- [session-replay-tools/tcpcopy](https://github.com/session-replay-tools/tcpcopy) - An online request replication tool, also a tcp stream replay tool, fit for real testing, performance testing, stability testing, stress testing, load testing, smoke testing, etc
+- [session-replay-tools/tcpcopy](https://github.com/session-replay-tools/tcpcopy) - An online request replication and TCP stream replay tool, ideal for real testing, performance testing, stability testing, stress testing, load testing, smoke testing, and more.
 - [Snaipe/Criterion](https://github.com/Snaipe/Criterion) - A cross-platform C and C++ unit testing framework for the 21st century
 - [openziti/ziti-sdk-c](https://github.com/openziti/ziti-sdk-c) - A C-based sdk for delivering secure applications over a Ziti Network
 - [fanglingsu/vimb](https://github.com/fanglingsu/vimb) - Vimb - the vim like browser is a webkit based web browser that behaves like the vimperator plugin for the firefox and usage paradigms from the great editor vim.
 The goal of vimb is to build a complete